Best small cars to buy 2024

 9. Vauxhall Corsa

-The Corsa is one of the best-selling cars in the UK, and it’s not too difficult to see why it’s so popular.
-Vauxhall’s supermini Is affordable, easy to drive, has enough room for five passengers, and is even available with the choice of petrol or all-electric power.
+The Vauxhall Corsa is one of the best-selling cars in the UK, and it’s not too difficult to see why it’s so popular.
+Vauxhall’s popular supermini is affordable, easy to drive, has enough room for five passengers, and is even available with the choice of petrol or all-electric power.

 It was already a smart-looking car, but the latest facelift has sharpened up the Corsa’s styling even further with a new front end that features Vauxhall’s distinctive ‘Vizor’ grille.
 The level of on-board tech is rather generous, too, with Apple CarPlay and Android Auto connectivity, parking sensors, autonomous emergency braking, lane departure warning, lane keep assist, traffic sign recognition and automatic LED lighting all fitted as standard.